xxh/xxh-plugin-xonsh-example/README.md

     * `xonshrc.xsh` -  this script will be executed on the host when you connect to the host.
 Put here your functions, environment variables, aliases and whatever you need.
     * `build.xsh` - this script should be executed to prepare the plugin on local xxh.
 Remove it if not needed.
 3. Replace this list to description of your xxh plugin
-4. Push your commits and rename your repo to `xxh-plugin-yourtitle`
+4. Push your commits and rename your repo to `xxh-plugin-xonsh-yourtitle`
 5. Install the plugin to your xxh home:
 ```
 cd ~/.xxh/plugins